abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ![Coproduct and product](../02_category/coproduct_product_duality.svg)

-The similarity of the diagrams, is due to a similar general approach of defining things --- in both cases we find the property that makes a given concept useful and then define the concept so it has this property*.
+The similarity of the diagrams, is due to a similar general approach of defining things --- in both cases we find the property that makes a given concept useful and then define the concept so it has this property.

 ## Functional application

-After seeing the functional definition of set elements, we might be inclined to ask the following: If elements are represented by functions, then how do you _apply_ a given function to an element of a set, (and retrieve an element of another set)?
+After seeing the functional definition of set elements, we might be inclined to ask the following: If elements are represented by functions, then how do we _apply_ a given function to an element of a set, (and retrieve an element of another set)?

-The answer is surprisingly simple --- _selecting_ an element from a set is the same as constructing a function from the singleton set to that element.
+The answer is surprisingly simple --- we said that _selecting_ an element from a set is the same as constructing a function from the singleton set to that element.

 ![Functional application - internal diagram](../02_category/application_internal.svg)